 They were destined to be sold to individual buyers for 'sacrificial' slaughter.

 This very market was the scene of some of the most distressing and confronting cruelty that Animals Australia has ever documented.
-In 2010 our investigators gathered evidence of sheep being dragged, thrown, trussed and stuffed into car boots, tied onto roof racks and having their throats brutally cut - all while fully conscious.
+In 2010 our investigators gathered evidence of sheep being dragged, thrown, trussed and stuffed into car boots and having their throats brutally cut - all while fully conscious.

 'Strict' live export rules were meant to protect animals from this fate.

 But this is the third time Animals Australia investigators have found sheep in this market.
 14 months ago we lodged our first complaint with the Department of Agriculture.
 As a result they imposed additional conditions on the export licences of the three exporters who sent Australian animals into Kuwait.

 This footage was taken at Al Rai market in August 2012, and sparked Animals Australia's first complaint to the Department of Agriculture:

 Despite the additional conditions placed on the exporter, when our investigators returned in February this year, Australian sheep were STILL being offered for sale from this marketplace.
 A second complaint supported by extensive evidence was lodged and this investigation is still ongoing - nine months later.

 Again, in October this year, Australian sheep were still there.
 This time on the eve of the Festival of Sacrifice - the peak time of animal cruelty and suffering in the region.